raymondborkowski/tiny-picker/README.md

 ## Developing and contributing to tiny-picker
 ### Folder structure
-The main body of code is in `src/index.js` but the bablified code lives under `lib/index.js`
+The main body of code is in `index.js`

 The tests are in the `test/spec` directory.
 Please follow naming convention with `xxxx.spec.js`